LexxXell/dash-dapp-ex/README.md

 ---

 ## Get Document
-We can retrieve document(s) by document type and owner identifier using the following command:
+You can retrieve document(s) by document type and owner identifier with this command:
 ```
 npm run document:get
 ```